githubhskim/calcium_manuscript/README.md

 For the macros used in these codes, please refer to Cohortdocs on the Channing website.
 For more information, please visit https://www.nurseshealthstudy.org/researchers (contact email: nhsaccess@channing.harvard.edu)
+Variables used in these codes are based on questionnaires (sent out every 2 years; for dietary information, food frequency questionnaires sent out every 4 years).